 plays with gritty, electrified cerebralism on the epic and episodic title track, but turns to acoustic guitar for a closing, ostinato-driven solo on "From This Far," its dark, brooding first halfGretchen Parlato

-, back from Third Occasion, also appears as one of Binney's newest friends; an increasingly active trumpeter well worth following.
+, also appears as one of Binney's newest friends; an increasingly active trumpeter well worth following.